eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 concepts.
 It can be useful to keep a scratchpad where you write tentative flashcard text as you read a chapter, and at the end you organize and re-organize your scratchpad until you can commit it to flashcards.

+## Rule: Be Honest {#honest}

+The software doesn't know whether you recalled something correctly or not.
+You are only accountable to yourself.
+If you recalled something wrong, or not quite right, err on the side of caution and mark it forgotten.

+## Rule: Keep It Fun {#fun}

+This is _crucial_ to maintaining the habit.
+If reviewing flashcards feels like a chore, you will become averse to doing it.

+I used to frequently have this problem.
+I solved it in a few ways:

+1. Having a diverse knowledge base you're drilling helps, so you are not bored by going through the same topic for a long time.
+Typically, spaced repetition software will shuffle the cards, so that if you're drilling all the cards across all decks, you will be surprised often.
+2. A common source of frustration is cards that are too long to recall quickly, and thus feel like a chore.
+Break big cards down into smaller cards.
+It feels good to be able to fly through the cards quickly.
+3. Cards that are difficult to recall are very frustrating.
+I solved this by applying the rules described in this post.

 ## Rule: Repeat Yourself {#repeat}